showlab/WorldGUI/README.md

 </details>

 ## 📢 Update
-* [2025.03.11] ⚡ We are excited to introduce **a fast version of GUI-Thinker** powered by the base models [Claude-3.5-Sonnet](https://www.anthropic.com/news/3-5-models-and-computer-use) and [Claude-3.7-Sonnet](https://www.anthropic.com/news/claude-3-7-sonnet).
+* [2025.03.11] ⚡ We are excited to introduce **a fast version of WorldGUI-Agent** powered by the base models [Claude-3.5-Sonnet](https://www.anthropic.com/news/3-5-models-and-computer-use) and [Claude-3.7-Sonnet](https://www.anthropic.com/news/claude-3-7-sonnet).
 In this release, the Claude models serve as the Actor without relying on the GUI Parser.
 This setup delivers impressive speed.
 Try with [test_guithinker_fast.py](./test_guithinker_fast.py).
-* [2025.03.08] We made a demo for showing the GUI-Thinker.
+* [2025.03.08] We made a demo for showing the WorldGUI-Agent.
-* [2025.03.05] ⚡ Our GUI-Thinker now supports both [instructional video](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-test-with-a-prepared-demo-case-under-the-folder-data) and [non-video](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-test-with-your-own-user-query) inputs.
+* [2025.03.05] ⚡ Our WorldGUI-Agent now supports both [instructional video](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-test-with-a-prepared-demo-case-under-the-folder-data) and [non-video](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-test-with-your-own-user-query) inputs.
 Enjoy!
-* [2025.03.05] 😊 We release the code of GUI-Thinker.
-Now, we support running our GUI agent on your Windows computer locally [Getting started](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-getting-started-with-computer-use-agent-gui-thinker).
-GUI-Thinker now supports various base LMMs through API calling, including GPT-4o, Gemini-2.0, and Claude-3.5-Sonnet.
+* [2025.03.05] 😊 We release the code of WorldGUI-Agent.
+Now, we support running our GUI agent on your Windows computer locally [Getting started](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-getting-started-with-computer-use-agent-WorldGUI-Agent).
+WorldGUI-Agent now supports various base LMMs through API calling, including GPT-4o, Gemini-2.0, and Claude-3.5-Sonnet.
 Local model support will be available soon.

 * [2025.02.13] We release the WorldGUI in [arxiv](https://arxiv.org/abs/2502.08047).

 ## ✨Key Features

-- 🏆 **High Performance**: Our GUI-Thinker surpasses Cluade-3.5 Computer Use by 14.9% on our WorldGUI Benchmark.
+- 🏆 **High Performance**: Our WorldGUI-Agent surpasses Cluade-3.5 Computer Use by 14.9% on our WorldGUI Benchmark.
 - 🌐 **Universal LMM Support**: Seamlessly integrates with **A Wide Range** of LMMs (e.g., OpenAI, Anthropic, Gemini)
 - 🔀 **Flexible Interaction**: Supports both **intructional video input** and **non-instructional video input**.
 - 🚀 **Easy Deployment**:  Get started instantly with a simple `.\shells\start_server.bat` command and `python test_guithinker_custom.py` without the need of Docker or Virtual Machine.